 Autism Family Exploration

-Families that have a loved one with Autism can often time find it difficult to discover new programs and events that are especially focused for a child with Autism.
+Families that have a loved one with Autism can often time find it difficult to discover new programs and events that are specially focused for a child with Autism.
 Once a month the Cincinnati Art Museum opens its doors early for Autism Family Exploration.
 This allows families and individuals with a developmental disorder the opportunity to explore the museum before the public.

 Upon arriving families or the individual is given a sensory-friendly map that can be used to help navigate the museum.
 This is also a visual scavenger hunt.
 This map indicates where there are hands-on activities, quiet spaces, noisy spaces and wheelchair accessibility.
 Sensory headphones and fidget toys can be picked up at the Rosenthal Education Center if needed.
 Special hands-on learning centers are situated throughout the museum for families to visit at their leisure.
 There is always an opportunity to make art in the Rosenthal Center that has been geared for autistic individuals.